-A Tradition for Over 30 Years
+A Tradition for 35 Years

 In 1988, I was serving as the pastor of the United Methodist Church in White River Junction, Vermont, and Merry was pastor of the Essex United Methodist Church in Essex, Vermont.
 On a visit to her home at the beginning of Advent, I noticed on her refrigerator a calendar she had created for her congregation.
 For each day of the season, she had selected a reading from the Bible, with a brief suggestion for an activity for the day.
 I asked if I could use it with members of my congregation, and took a copy home that day, adding a few decorative touches before reprinting it and distributing.
 That calendar, composed on a typewriter, provided the basic structure for all the calendars to follow.
 Unlike traditional calendars, which have 24 windows for each day in December, ours follows the liturgical calendar, and so always begins on the First Sunday of Advent.